-The following table sets forth specified information with respect to the beneficial ownership of the Ordinary Shares as of November 26, 2007 of (i) any person known by us to be the beneficial owner of more than 5% of our Ordinary Shares and (ii) all of our directors and executive officers as a group.
-Beneficial ownership is determined in accordance with the rules of the SEC and, unless otherwise indicated, includes voting and investment power with respect to all Ordinary Shares.
-All percentages are based on 208,739,891 Ordinary Shares outstanding as of November 26, 2007.
-Except as noted below, each holder has sole voting and investment power with respect to all shares listed as owned by that holder.
-As of November 26, 2007, none of our directors or senior managers beneficially owned 1% or more of our outstanding Ordinary Shares or will be able to vote 1% or more of our outstanding Ordinary Shares at the General Meeting.
+The following table sets forth specified information with respect to the beneficial ownership of our ordinary shares as of December 5, 2011 of (i) any person known by us to be the beneficial owner of more than 5% of our ordinary shares, and (ii) all of our directors and executive officers as a group.
+Beneficial ownership is determined in accordance with the rules of the SEC and, unless otherwise indicated, includes voting and investment power with respect to all ordinary shares, subject to community property laws, where applicable.
+The number of ordinary shares used in calculating the percentage beneficial ownership included in the table below is based on 172,265,944 ordinary shares outstanding as of December 5, 2011.
+Information concerning shareholders other than our directors and executive officers is based on periodic public filings made by such shareholders and may not necessarily be accurate as of December 5, 2011.